OleynikovNikolay/BizCase-Classifier/README.md

 # BizCase-Classifier
-This is AI classification tool designed to categorise mail correspondence into different business cases.
+This is CLI AI classification tool designed to categorise mail correspondence into different business cases.